Get 80% off your plan for your first 3 months*

 When you track revenue, you can monitor progress toward financial goals.
 Ask yourself:

 You can also benchmark against the market to gain valuable insights.
-Explore Xero's Small Business Insights (XSBI) to learn more.
+Explore Xero Small Business Insights to see how businesses like yours are performing.

 Revenue data helps you make smarter inventory, marketing, and product development decisions by identifying key patterns: